EveryOneIsGross/barnacle/README.md

 # Scenario 3: Offline AI, Decentralized network with public pakets left at the gate.
 A online ai outside the garden wall.

-Certainly, I can imagine a scenario in this same world where a new trend emerges: a personal AI that is walled off to the user but can connect to a decentralized network through a gatekeeper AI, with data packets stored outside the gate.
+Imagine a scenario in this same world where a new trend emerges: a personal AI that is walled off to the user but can connect to a decentralized network through a gatekeeper AI, with data packets stored outside the gate.
 Let's call this new kind of AI "Guardian."

 In the dynamic city of San Francisco in 2032, a new trend was catching on.
 Grace was one of the early adopters of Guardian, a novel type of AI assistant.
 Unlike Eos and Rusty, Guardian was designed with a unique combination of personalization, privacy, and connectivity.